nxp-imx/mfgtools/README.md

  - Linux (Ubuntu) 64 bit
  - 32 bit systems will have problems with big files.

+# License
 uuu is licensed under the BSD license.
 See LICENSE.
 The BSD licensed prebuilt Windows binary version of uuu is statically linked with the LGPL libusb library, which remains LGPL.

-bzip2 (BSD license) is from https://github.com/enthought/bzip2-1.0.6
+ - bzip2 (BSD license) is from https://github.com/enthought/bzip2-1.0.6
-zlib  (zlib license) is from https://github.com/madler/zlib.git libusb (LGPL-2.1) is from  https://github.com/libusb/libusb.git
+ - zlib  (zlib license) is from https://github.com/madler/zlib.git
+ - libusb (LGPL-2.1) is from  https://github.com/libusb/libusb.git